 b.
 Conducting surveying, making qualitative and quantitative assessment of resources.

 c.
-Make proper planning, putting in place proper technology and institutional set up to implement plans.
+Make proper planning, putting in place proper technology and institutional

 d.
 Though this ensures balanced regional development as also optimum utilisation of resources, but involves lot of plans, strategies and is a time consuming process.